dougbutner/web-4/README.md

 		...
 	}

-	// Finally, ranges of values are hashed, that value is returned return sha256(rangedBioData); // Biosecret as hashed value }
+	// Finally, ranges of values are hashed, that value is returned
+	// For this to work, an object containing the return sha256(rangedBioData); // Biosecret as hashed value }